tchajed/sys-verif-fa25/docs/syllabus.md

 By the end of this class, you should be able to:

-1. Prove theorems in the Coq proof assistant
+1. Prove theorems in the Rocq Prover
 2. Verify imperative programs using separation logic
 3. Verify (small) concurrent programs
 4. Articulate the guarantees of formal verification

-Hopefully you also will have had fun.
+Hopefully you will also have fun along the way.

 ## Expected workload